DerekPascarella/UniversalDreamcastPatcher/README.md

 1. Create a ZIP archive containing (in its root) all of the files/folders from the game's data that have been modified or are new.
 Be sure to retain original folder structure and hierarchy.
    * If the patch should use a modified `IP.BIN` file, simply create a folder named "bootsector" in the root of the ZIP archive and place `IP.BIN` inside of it.
 Note that this folder and file will not be included in the patched disc image's (output) filesystem.
-   * If the patch's new `IP.BIN` has been region-modified, ensure the text region (not just the single-byte flag in the header) has been modified, as well.
-This ensures compatibility with certain emulators that fail to boot when there's a discrepancy.
-If unsure of how to make those necessary changes, leverage my [Dreamcast IP.BIN Patcher](https://github.com/DerekPascarella/Dreamcast-IP.BIN-Patcher) utility.
 2. Change the extension of the file from ZIP to DCP.
    * Note that the base filename of the DCP will be used when this application generates the patched GDI (e.g., a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").